eBay/xFraud/README.md

 ## 1. Env setup

 Setup the python environment with `conda` and install `pytorch` and its dependencies.
+Notice for the `pytorch` related package, you may install the correct version to fit your `cuda` device.
+In the following experiment scripts, I will use the `cuda10.1` version.

 ```bash
 bash ./scripts/install-env-publish.sh